 As usual, we want to know what you think about the issues we’ve discussed, including (but not limited to):

 - What series do you feel reached natural end points, then against all odds continued on?

 - Has there ever been an anime version of a US property that you think has really worked well?

 - Will you follow Mark Waid from the print version of Daredevil to the Infinite comic?

 As always, if you want to help us pay rents, hosting costs or baby food bills, our Redbubble store will let you do that and look snazzy at the same time.

 Yep, you read that right – Paul and I are back, and on a (theoretically) regular schedule too.
 This time round, on a special extra-length episode, we’ve got tons of discussion of news out of New York Comic-Con for you.
 We’re talking about a whole load of things, including Batman: Eternal, the Dynamite revival of the Gold Key characters, the return of Priest and M.D.
 Bright to Quantum & Woody, Greg Rucka’s new horror series Veil, the slew of new Marvel series, the return of Miracleman and, of course, the ReedPOP promotional tweet controversy.
 We’ve also got interviews with Antony Johnston, Greg Pak, Justin Jordan and Charles Soule, and all the usual waffle you’ve come to expect (except reviews or Handbook stuff, both of which are AWOL).
 All this plus a 24-hour hype man, a really complicated tax spreadsheet and Alan Moore giving you the finger.

 Or use the player here…

 Let us know what you think, in the comments below, on Twitter, via email or on our Facebook fan page.

-Or you can listen to it right here:
+Or you can use the player right here: